1,000+ Opportunities

 Click here to download the Executive Summary Submission Guide PDF Be sure and refer to our Submission Guide page FMI RETURNING AGENCY (closed) If you have previously applied and DID receive funding, you are a returning agency.
 If you have never applied OR have applied and DIDN'T receive funding, you are a new agency.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations in California, Oregon, Washington, and Nevada; eligible to apply every three years; restrictions on arts and political activities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations in California, Oregon, Washington, and Nevada; eligible to apply every three years; restrictions on arts and political activities.
+Confirm the full requirements in the official notice before applying.